henryseg/Veering/README.md

 The cone of homology classes carried by the veering triangulation `veering_isosigs[257]` is spanned by the rays passing through (1,-1) and (1,1).
-Landry, Minsky and Taylor proved that, if nonempty, this cone is equal to a cone on a (not necessarily top-dimensional) face of the Thurston norm ball.
+Landry, Minsky, and Taylor proved that, if nonempty, this cone is equal to a cone on a (not necessarily top-dimensional) face of the Thurston norm ball.
 The chosen basis on H^1 is dual to the basis of H_1 used to compute the taut and veering polynomials.